open-policy-agent/opa/ADOPTERS.md

   have propagated.
 For more details on the VGS use case see these blog posts:
   [part 1](https://blog.verygoodsecurity.com/posts/building-a-fine-grained-permission-system-in-a-distributed-environment),
   [part 2](https://blog.verygoodsecurity.com/posts/building-a-fine-grained-permissions-system-in-a-distributed-environment).

+* [Yelp](https://www.yelp.com/) use OPA and Envoy to enforce authorization policies across a fleet of microservices that evolved out of a monolithic architecture.
+  For more information see this talk from [KubeCon US 2019](https://www.youtube.com/watch?v=Z6aN3Smt-9M).

 In addition, there are several production adopters that prefer to remain anonymous.